yasiru0210/kpyka/readme.md

-this is good branch
+this is bad branch
-i am the good developer who works correctly,and who studied hard. fwseifhbeidfg eigbiebgieg febfgiegi
+i am the bad developer who works correctly,and who studied hard. fwseifhbeidfg eigbiebgieg febfgiegi